Peter Drucker famously said, “Culture eats strategy for breakfast, operational excellence for lunch and everything else for dinner.”

 If you haven’t consciously created the work culture you’re looking to manage, you won’t know when it spirals out of control.
 Create a list of practices that you believe are intrinsic to your small business culture.

 When creating this list, go back and check each item against the thought of “the company won’t be the same if we’re not doing this/if this is not met”.

-Even if you are a small business who is trying to make its mark in the world, you should start off by establishing what is OK and what is unacceptable for your organization culture.
+Even if you are a small business that is trying to make its mark in the world, you should start off by establishing what is OK and what is unacceptable for your organization’s culture.